trego/API/README.md

-# API for integrating services with TREGO
+# API for integrating services with TREGO.

 ## Flight search